 The mode register contents can be changed using the same command and timing requirements during normal operation as long as the DRAM is in idle state, i.e., all banks are in the precharged state with tRP satisfied, all data bursts are completed and CKE is high prior to writing into the mode register.
 If the Rtt_Nom Feature is enabled in the Mode Register prior and/or after a MRS command, the ODT signal must continuously be registered LOW ensuring RTT is in an off state prior to the MRS command.
 The ODT signal may be registered high after tMOD has expired.
-If the Rtt_Nom feature is disabled in the Mode Register prior and after a MRS command, the ODT signal can be registered either LOW or HIGH before, during and after the MRS command.
+If the Rtt_Nom feature is disabled in the Mode Register prior and after a MRS command.
+The before, during and after the MRS command.
+The mode registered either LOW or HIGH before, during and after the MRS command.
 The mode registers are divided into various fields depending on the functionality and/or modes.